Frankfurter Musikpreis

 The Frankfurter Musikpreis was awarded from 1982 to 2020 by the joint foundation of the Musikmesse Frankfurt and the National Association of German Musical Instruments Manufacturers.
 The aim of this international music award is to highlight "personalities from the world of music for special achievements in the fields of interpretation, composition, musicology, teaching and services to music making" (according to its self description).
-The award is presented annually and alternately to personalities from the world of music in the fields of popular music and classical music.
-It is endowed with 15,000 euros.
-The awards ceremony takes place on the eve of the Musikmesse and Prolight + Sound in Frankfurt am Main.
+The award was presented annually and alternately to personalities from the world of music in the fields of popular music and classical music.
+It was endowed with 15,000 euros.
+The awards ceremony took place on the eve of the Musikmesse and Prolight + Sound in Frankfurt am Main.